mapbox/mapbox-gl-native/platform/android/README.md

 These dependencies are required for all operating systems and all platform targets.

 - Latest stable [Android Studio](https://developer.android.com/studio/index.html)
-- Update Android SDK with latest
+- Update the Mapbox Maps SDK for Android with the latest
   - Android SDK Build-Tools
   - Android Platform-Tools
   - Android SDK Tools